 We always make these Chocolate Crackle Cookies for the holidays!
 They are a wonderful, traditional Christmas cookie favorite for many families.
 If you haven't ever tried these, you need to add this to your holiday cookie list.
 (Like yesterday, really.
 You'll understand after you have a bite or two.)

 While these chocolate cookies bake in the oven, they puff up and the powdered sugar tops crackle up, forming a candy sugar shell around these traditional Christmas brownie cookies.
 Some of our favorite Christmas cookies made from scratch!

 Crisp on the outside and chewy on the inside, they're satisfying, but not extremely, overbearing chocolatey.
 I did use Hershey's Special Dark Chocolate Baking Powder, because I like more chocolate flavor. 🙂 (But that's just me, being obsessed with dark chocolate!)

-ChocolaTess Trivia: Want to know how to keep most of that powdered sugar on your cookies when they bake?
+How to keep most of that powdered sugar on your cookies when they bake

 Sprinkle and roll the cookie balls in the powdered sugar very generously and place on a cookie sheet, then repeat very generously sprinkling and rolling your cookie balls again.
 Place them on a cookie sheet to bake and soon you'll get that *crackle*!